-Unlike penny stocks, FANG stocks are extremely liquid.
+Unlike penny stocks, FANG stocks are almost always liquid.
 That means there are always shares available to short.
-Most of the time, the shares are easy to borrow, so there aren’t any additional fees to locate the shares.
+Most of the time, the shares are easy to borrow … your only fees should be short interest.

-Plus, some large companies offer put options to increase an investment’s leverage.
-So the question isn’t if you can short FANG stocks, but if you should.
+Plus, some large companies offer options to increase leverage.
+But the question isn’t if you can short FANG stocks.
+It’s if you should.

 Is There a FANG Stock Bubble?

-FANG stocks could be in a bubble.
 The thing with bubbles?
-Most people don’t know they’re there until they pop.
+Most people don’t know about them until they pop.

 Based on the price action of the FANG stocks, I don’t think they’re in a bubble.
-Again, I could be wrong.
-But if it was indeed a bubble, it should have burst when the FANG stocks plummeted in 2018.
-But they all bounced back to all-time highs within a year.
+If it was a bubble, it should’ve burst when the FANG stocks plummeted this year.
+But they all bounced back.

-These are healthy, growing companies.
-There will be some volatility from companies that are still rapidly expanding.
-Unlike the dot-com bubble, there’s still plenty of money and room to expand here.
-Cloud computing, artificial intelligence, and big data are just a few areas that hold potential for even more enormous growth.
+And the companies are still growing.
+There’s plenty of room for them to expand further.
+Artificial intelligence and big data are just a few areas that hold potential for more growth.

 FANG Stock Charts